 FAQ’s About Domestic Violence

-If you are in immediate need of assistance please call the Domestic Violence Hotline at 1-800-464-8340.
+If you are in immediate need of help, please call the Domestic Violence Hotline at 1-800-464-8340.
 If you are in immediate danger, call 911.

 If You Have Experienced Domestic Violence